We’re all aware of the inherent risks of riding and that the most effective risk reduction strategy is to ride defensively and wear the best gear.

 Armour is designed to reduce abrasion, absorb shock and dissipate impact in and around the most vulnerable parts of our puny bodies.

-Some even has ‘recovery’ properties to protect against repeat impacts during an accident.
+Some even have ‘recovery’ properties to protect against repeat impacts during an accident.

 - Inserts and pads that fit internally within jackets and jeans, such as elbow, knee and back protectors.